 Now on to the Facts!

 2.)
-Emus are omnivores (eats both plants and animals).
-They also eat small stones to aid in grinding their food up and speed up digestion.
+Emus are omnivores (eats both plant and animal matter).
+They also eat small stones to aid in grinding their food up, which speeds up digestion.

 5.)
-Humans, crocodiles, and wild dogs will sometimes hunt emus but, other than that, they have no real predators.
+Humans, crocodiles, and wild dogs will sometimes hunt emus but, other than that, they have no other predators.

 But wait, there’s more about the emu!